< Back to Topic

 Take Back Control

-A working parent said to me recently, “I feel like I’m not doing any of my jobs well – my day job, being a mum or running the house”.
-I responded by asking them who else they knew who was holding down three full-time jobs.
-My advice is to regain control, take pride in being a parent, caregiver, housekeeper, and devoted employee, all rolled into one.
+A working parent recently told me, “I feel like I’m not doing any of my jobs well – my day job, being a mum or running the house”.
+I asked them who else they knew was holding down three full-time jobs.
+My advice is to regain control and take pride in being a parent, caregiver, housekeeper, and devoted employee, all rolled into one.
 Reset the boundaries of what is possible and review your expectations of yourself and those around you.
-Consider yourself a role model to the next generation who will, more than likely, be in dual-career households.
-Redefine what co-parenting needs to look like in your family unit and set new parameters around work.
+Consider yourself a role model to the next generation who will likely be in dual-career households.
+Redefine what co-parenting should look like in your family unit and set new parameters around work.

 Set yourself a timeframe.
 Don’t continue to be unhappy or at breaking point.
-Mentally fix a time in the future, say three to six months from now, by which time you will have discussed all your options and had conversations with your partner or boss, which have borne fruit.
-Often these adjustments can be presented as a trial period or pilot for a defined period of time.
-But ensure you review again in a further three months to see if there are still more adjustments to be made.
+Mentally fix a time in the future, say three to six months from now, by which time you will have discussed all your options and had conversations with your partner or boss which have borne fruit.
+Often, these adjustments can be presented as a trial period or pilot for a defined period.
+But ensure you review again in a further three months to see if more adjustments are still needed.

 Tips on Making It Work

-2. Talk to your partner or support system – there might be some quick wins that would release some steam from the pressure cooker situation.
+2. Talk to your partner or support system – some quick wins might release some steam from the pressure cooker situation.
 Get domestic help, re-assign domestic chores, change the child-care arrangements, share the mental load, and re-assess the short and long-term financial goals.
 In other words, vocalise your concerns and ask for help.

-3. Talk to your boss – talk honestly about what is and what is not working for you.
+3. Talk to your boss honestly about what is and is not working for you.
 At this point, what have you got to lose?
 Ask for their advice and support; what would they do in your shoes?
-Tell them specifically what would make a difference today, next week and next month.
-Managers would much rather hear this than receive a resignation that comes seemingly unexpectedly.
+Tell them what would make a difference today, next week and next month.
+Managers would much rather hear this than receive a seemingly unexpected resignation.

 4. Parental guilt is optional! – Who knew?!
-What I’ve come to learn, albeit late in life, is that not every working parent feels guilty.
+I’ve learned, albeit late in life, that not every working parent feels guilty.
 I am learning to recognise my “guilt” as an unhelpful and energy-sapping emotion and to re-frame it with a more helpful perspective.
-Instead, I should be proud to show my kids what it takes to be a working parent, the difference it makes financially, talk freely about my achievements, as well as the sense of pleasure, camaraderie, and identity I derive from my work.
+Instead, I should be proud to show my kids what it takes to be a working parent, the financial difference, talk freely about my achievements, and the sense of pleasure, camaraderie, and identity I derive from my work.

 5. Put down the mental load– it’s too heavy!
-Ask yourself what load is yours to carry?
+Ask yourself what load you have to carry.
 What can you delegate or, better still, put down entirely?
-What needs decisions today and what load or worries can be parked or shared?
+What decisions need to be made today, and what load or worries can be parked or shared?

 Advice from the Wise

 Take courage.
-The pressure that we put on ourselves to be “superhuman” is unfair.
-As parents, we have incredible super-powers that we rarely apply to ourselves – resilience, kindness, problem-solving, and multi-tasking.
-Apply your super-powers, draw upon and play to your strengths, have honest conversations with those that matter, put down some of your mental load and know that you always have a choice about what happens next.
+The pressure we put on ourselves to be “superhuman” is unfair.
+As parents, we have incredible superpowers that we rarely apply to ourselves – resilience, kindness, problem-solving, and multitasking.
+Apply your superpowers, draw upon and play to your strengths, have honest conversations with those that matter, put down some of your mental load and know that you always have a choice about what happens next.

 Additional Resources: